 Trisha Green is a lawyer in Beasley Allen’s Toxic Torts Section where she handles cases included in the national Roundup litigation.

 Trisha is a native of Missouri but moved to Alabama to escape the snow.
 Her husband is also an attorney, and they met while working at the Public Defender’s Office.
-They have a son.
+They have one son.
 Trisha explained that their decision to move to Alabama was random, but she loves the state.

-Trisha graduated from Rockhurst University in Kansas City, Missouri, earning a Bachelor of Arts degree in philosophy with a minor in theology.
+from Rockhurst University in Kansas City, Missouri, earning a Bachelor of Arts degree in philosophy with a minor in theology.
 During undergrad, Trisha worked as an ammunition inspector.
 She earned her law degree from the University of Missouri School of Law, graduating with honors for her pro bono/public interest work.
 While in law school, Trisha was Vice President of the Environmental Law Society and interned with a City Council member.
 She also studied abroad in Ireland.